Kubo formula for dc conductivity: generalization to systems with spin-orbit coupling: Introduction

 At the end of the 1990s, when the interest in SOC-related out-of-equilibrium phenomena increased, St\v reda's formula [Eqs.~(\ref{nr_Streda})] and its modifications became standard tools for computing tensors that describe such effects.
 For example, to obtain the dc spin Hall conductivity, one would replace the velocity operator $v_\alpha$ in Eqs.~(\ref{nr_Streda}) with the spin velocity operator.
 For SOT, $v_\alpha$ would change to the spin operator.
 For AHE, the St\v reda's formula was used directly.

 In the vast majority of all such computations, the velocity operators are defined as $\bb v=\partial H/\partial\bb p$.
 This is because the commutation of the Hamiltonian with $\bb r$ corresponds to differentiating the former with respect to $\bb p$.
 For AHE, this is also in line with the conventional definition of the electric current density operator, which is considered proportional to the functional derivative $\delta H/\delta \bb A$.
-Here $\bb A$ is the vector potential and, according to the Peierls substitution, it enters the Hamiltonian through the combination $\bb \pi=\bb p-(e/c)\bb A$~\footnote{$\bb A$ also contributes to the Zeeman term through $\bb B=\bb\nabla\times\bb A$, but its derivative with respect to $\bb A$ averages to zero in an infinite system.}.
+Here $\bb A$ is the vector potential and, according to the Peierls substitution, it enters the Hamiltonian through the combination $\bb \pi=\bb p-(e/c)\bb A$~\footnote{For a system described by the Pauli Hamiltonian, $\bb A$ also contributes to the Zeeman term through $\bb B=\bb\nabla\times\bb A$, but its derivative with respect to $\bb A$ does not contribute to the transport current.}.

 At the same time, it is known that the position operator $\bb r$ acquires a relativistic (or effectively relativistic) correction $\Delta\bb{r}$ both in vacuum~\cite{PhysRev.78.29} and in crystals~\cite{nozieres1973simple, vignale2010ten}.
 This correction is sometimes called the Yafet term~\cite{kronmuller2007handbook, PhysRevB.95.054509}.
 Upon commuting the modified coordinate operator with the Hamiltonian, one finds that the velocity operator should be corrected as well,